zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 2. At this point Mod Organizer will become "Locked", while the Skyrim executable is running. **Under NO circumstances, should you ever click the "Unlock" button while you are playing the game!** This includes immediately when it appears.
 Mod Organizer needs to be in this state for the mod list to launch and work properly.
 If you do click Unlock, you will more than likely be faced with Infinite Loading Screens, or other issues.

-3. Once Skyrim starts, create a new game. **Loading a save from outside this mod list will corrupt that save, do not do this.
-If you are updating from an existing version of the mod list, read the changelog to ensure that the new version is save-safe.**
+3. Once Skyrim starts, create a new game.
+Loading a save from outside this mod list will corrupt that save, **do not do this!** If you are updating from an existing version of the mod list, read the changelog to ensure that the new version is save-safe.

 4. Currently, there is an issue where the character creation screen is too bright.
 [This is being looked into](https://github.com/zediious/tpfz-sprinkles/issues/8).
-In the meantime, you should select the Race you want your character to be, and then move on to the next step.
+In the meantime, you should **select the Race you want your character to be**, and then move on to the next step.
 Rarely, the bright screen issue does not occur.
 If you can see your character clearly, then you can fully create your character now, and skip Step 7.

 5. **As soon as you gain control of your character, do nothing.** The mods are loading and this can take a little bit of time.
-You’ll see a list of mods initializing in the top left of the screen, and you will see automated messages telling you that your MCM is automatically being configured.
-Please, follow the instructions in these messages, and **DO NOT** do anything until notification messages have ceased.
+You’ll see a list of mods initializing in the top left of the screen, and you will see popup messages, which you can click OK on.
+Please, **DO NOT** do anything until notification messages at the top left have ceased.
 This may take a bit of time, but be patient.
 This only needs to happen on the first load into a new game.

 6. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

-7. ONLY if you had the bright screen issue when the Race Menu first appeared in Step 4, open the console with the [Tilde/Backtick Key](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.theitbase.com%2Fwp-content%2Fuploads%2F2020%2F01%2FBacktick.jpg&f=1&nofb=1&ipt=bf4ef1d8142feb86fa6843d17d61250c3a057c5b11f89931a61777c20f3de676&ipo=images) below your Escape key, and enter the following command `showracemenu` and press Enter.
-This will re-open the Race Menu screen.
+7. ONLY if you had the bright screen issue when the Race Menu first appeared in Step 4, open the console with the [Tilde/Backtick Key](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.theitbase.com%2Fwp-content%2Fuploads%2F2020%2F01%2FBacktick.jpg&f=1&nofb=1&ipt=bf4ef1d8142feb86fa6843d17d61250c3a057c5b11f89931a61777c20f3de676&ipo=images) below your Escape key, enter the following command `showracemenu`, and press Enter.
+This will re-open the character creation screen.
 Create your character and name them whatever you’d like.

 8. Make sure you are **not** looking at the Dragon NPC in the room, and press the F10 key.
 Select a Body Preset from the menu that appears.
 If you don't care about this as a Male character, select *Zeroed*.
 You *must* choose a preset as a Male, as the default proportions given are quite wonky.
 As a Female character, you can safely ignore this if you wish.

-9. At this point, you should make a save, and reload that save before continuing due to the following;
+9. At this point, you should make a save, and reload that save before continuing.

-- Dodging will not use stamina until you reload a save on a new game.
-- Occasionally, certain UI elements will not appear until you reload a save on a new game.

 ## The MCM Settings

 First and foremost, you should *NEVER* change an MCM setting except for Hotkeys without asking in Discord first.
 There are a very large number of MCM settings that change the experience drastically, or introduce bugs that are alleviated by disabling or enabling that setting.
-As such, it can quite literally break your game if you change a setting you should not change. *Please* ask about any MCM settings you wish to change.
+As such, it can quite literally break your game if you change a setting you should not change. *Please* ask about any non-hotkey MCM settings you wish to change.

 By default, MCM Recorder will run a custom preset that has been created for this mod list.
 Most MCM configuration menus will be automatically configured for you, using the recommended settings.
 You will, however, need to configure the MCM for a few mods as listed below;